SAP-samples/abap-cheat-sheets/32_Performance_Notes.md

 - Processing entire table lines at once, such as for insertions or deletions, is more efficient than handling them one at a time.
 - Examples:
   - `INSERT` and `APPEND` statements allow you to add lines from one internal table to another using additions like `LINES OF`.
 This method is more efficient than copying content line by line.
   - `FIND ...
 IN TABLE` and `REPLACE ...
-IN TABLE` statements used to perform block-wise operations in internal tables with character-like line types are more efficient than a line by line search and replacement.
+IN TABLE` statements used to perform operations in internal tables with character-like line types in one step are more efficient than a line by line search and replacement.

 <p align="right"><a href="#top">⬆️ back to top</a></p>